zwalsh/santorini-game/Santorini/README.md

 ### 10/

-* xobserver - Executable for running a complete game of Santorini between two Players, managed by a Referee, with an Observer on the Referee printing significant actions in the game to stdout.
+* xobserve - Executable for running a complete game of Santorini between two Players, managed by a Referee, with an Observer on the Referee printing significant actions in the game to stdout.

 #### Auxiliary/
 * observe-complete-ai-game.js - The file that xobserver runs.